staD020/png2prg/readme.md

 Multispeed sids are supported as long as the .sid initializes the CIA timers correctly.

-You can use sids located from $0d00-$1fff or $9000+ in hires/koala displayers.
+You can use sids located from $0e00-$1fff or $e000+ in the displayers.
-For animation displayers use $0e00-$1fff, $4900-$88ff and >$e000-$fff9.
-Note that animation frames will be loaded to $4800 and up and could overload the sid.

-NB: For hires anims, $4500-$abff is free and anim is loaded to $4400.
+More areas may be free depending on graphics type.
+A memory usage map is shown on error and in -verbose mode.

 If needed, you can relocate most sids using lft's [sidreloc](http://www.linusakesson.net/software/sidreloc/index.php).
-In general $0e00-$1fff and $6000-$88ff are pretty safe.

 Zeropages $08-$0f are used in the animation displayers, while none are used in hires/koala displayers, increasing sid compatibility.